qiskit-community/qiskit-aqt-provider/docs/guide.rst

 Transpilation in Qiskit primitives
 ----------------------------------

-The generic implementations of the Qiskit primitives :class:`Sampler <qiskit.primitives.BaseSampler>` and :class:`Estimator <qiskit.primitives.BaseEstimator>` cache transpilation results to improve their runtime performance.
+The generic implementations of the Qiskit primitives :class:`Sampler <qiskit.primitives.BaseSamplerV1>` and :class:`Estimator <qiskit.primitives.BaseEstimatorV1>` cache transpilation results to improve their runtime performance.
 This is particularly effective when evaluating batches of circuits that differ only in their parametrization.

 However, some passes registered by the AQT :ref:`transpiler plugin <transpiler-plugin>` require knowledge of the bound parameter values.
 The specialized implementations :class:`AQTSampler <qiskit_aqt_provider.primitives.sampler.AQTSampler>` and :class:`AQTEstimator <qiskit_aqt_provider.primitives.estimator.AQTEstimator>` use a hybrid approach, where the transpilation results of passes that do not require bound parameters are cached, while the small subset of passes that require fixed parameter values is executed before each circuit submission to the execution backend.